vsajip/kscript/README.md

 Kotlin has some built-in support for scripting already but it is not yet feature-rich enough to be a viable alternative in the shell.

-In particular this wrapper around `kotlinc-jvm -script` adds
+In particular this wrapper around `kotlinc` adds
 * Compiled script caching (using md5 checksums)
 * Dependency declarations using gradle-style resource locators and automatic dependency resolution with maven
 * More options to provide scripts including interpreter mode, reading from stdin, local files or URLs